-- Bone cells may respond to damage by multiplying, growing, and forming dense, misshapen growth plates around exposed areas where cartilage is completely eroded.
+- Bone cells may respond to damage by multiplying, growing, and forming dense, misshapen growths around exposed areas where cartilage is completely eroded.

-- At the margins of the joint, the bone may produce outcroppings, on which new cartilage cells (chondrocytes) multiply and grow abnormally.
+- At the margins of the joint, the bone may produce outcroppings, "bone spurs" or osteophytes, on which new cartilage cells (chondrocytes) multiply and grow abnormally.

 Location of Osteoarthritis

 Unlike some other types of arthritis, such as rheumatoid arthritis, osteoarthritis is less likely to migrate from one joint to another.
 Rather, it affects one or a few joints, usually joints that have received extra wear.

 Osteoarthritis affects joints differently depending on their location in the body:

 - It is common in joints of the fingers, feet, knees, hips, and spine.

 - It sometimes occurs in the wrist, elbows, shoulders, and jaw, but it is not as common in these locations.

 The exact causes of osteoarthritis are not known.
 Scientists think that osteoarthritis most likely develops from a combination of factors, including aging, genetic susceptibility, metabolic factors, and joint injury.

 The body's ability to repair cartilage declines with increasing age.
 Osteoarthritic cartilage is chemically different from normal cartilage.
 As chondrocytes (the cells that make cartilage) age, they lose their ability to repair damage and produce more cartilage.
 This process likely plays an important role in the development and progression of osteoarthritis.